 San Francisco: It’s the city that never seems to slow down.
 There’s so much to see and do throughout the San Francisco (SF) Bay Area, including things to do in the great outdoors.
-The Bay Area may be best known for great wines, groovy counterculture, and tech companies, but there’s plenty more to explore outside.
+The Bay Area may be best known for great wines, fantastic gastronomy, groovy counterculture, and multinational tech companies, but there’s plenty more to see and do outside.

 Where should we go, and what should we do?
+Fortunately, we have some ideas.
 Here are some of the region’s best places to hike, bike, surf, swim, and simply enjoy.

 As the home of Apple, Google, Facebook, Twitter, and many more tech companies, it’s hard not to think of the internet when thinking about the San Francisco Bay Area.
 With that said, all that viral content that you love to check on Instagram and TikTok doesn’t create itself.
 If you really want to wow your friends and followers, why not show them one of Northern California’s gnarliest surfing beaches, or perhaps a redwood forest that’s up the road from some of the region’s best wineries?